simonwardle/Obsidian/Obsidian Vault/Laravel/Tinker.md

 alias tinker='rlwrap php artisan tinker'
 ```

-Then to run just enter tinker.
+Then to run just enter tinker and it should just work.